FOREX-Dollar nurses losses after hit from downbeat GDP report

 from lows it hit following disappointing U.S. growth figures

-late last week, while the yen pared some of the large gains it
+late last week while the yen pared some its large gains made

 The dollar index, which tracks the greenback against a